sts10/medic/readme.markdown

 ## Known Issues/Limitations

-Currently, this tool only works if your KeePass database uses the Key Derivation Function (KDF) called "AES-KDF (KDBX 3.1)".
-It cannot open KeePass databases that use either AES-KDF (KDBX 4) or Argon2.
-I believe this is a limitation of the otherwise amazing [keepass-rs crate](https://github.com/sseemayer/keepass-rs).

-If you use either of these incompatible KDFs, you can still use this tool by either (a) switching your db to "AES-KDF (KDBX 3.1)" or (b) exporting your database to a CSV file (see below).
+I haven't tested Medic on KeePass databases that use an _XML_ keyfile (as opposed to a binary file).
+However I think this has been fixed in [keepass-rs version 0.4.1](https://github.com/sseemayer/keepass-rs/issues/12), which is what the current version of Medic uses.
+If you have problems, file an issue here.
+In the short term, you can try switching to a binary keyfile.

 ## How I choose to use this tool